 A confirmation email has been sent to your email.

-Whether you’re keeping up with the times, launching your very first business, or doing a combination of both, e-commerce opens the door to a wide range of opportunities and possibilities.
+Getting products in front of anyone with access to the internet is an exciting prospect.
+Whether you’re keeping up with the times, launching your first business, or combining both, e-commerce opens the door to many opportunities and possibilities.

 What are e-commerce KPIs?

 E-commerce KPIs, or key performance indicators, are measurable and quantifiable outcomes that determine whether a business meets key objectives or goals.
 These outcomes, expressed as numerical values, are known as metrics.